Professor of Economics

 These are a few of the books that I have enjoyed recently.

 It is hard for someone from The East or The Bay Area, or even La Cañada Flintridge, to understand this, but I love L.A.
-That is why I live in Los Angeles, and not Pasadena.
-Not that I have anything against Pasadena, it is quite charming.
+While I no longer live in Los Angeles, and now live in South Pasadena, L.A. is still a terrific city.

 Contrary to what you might think, L.A. is not a crime ridden slum.
 That is a rumor we perpetuate to keep out the riffraff.